MDolinski/SampleRProjects/README.md

 # Description
-This repository contains a couple sample reports containing snippets with code in R.
+This repository contains a of couple sample reports containing snippets with code in R.
 Author: Mateusz Doliński